catrone3/shadowrunNotes/Locations/South Florida/Alandco.md

 ## Companies

 #### [[../../AAA Corps/Horizon/Horizon Express Delivery|Horizon Express Delivery]]
-Horizon Express Delivery is a reputable courier service that specializes in fast and secure delivery of packages, documents, and valuable goods.
-They offer efficient logistics solutions, tracking systems, and a reliable network of couriers.
-Horizon Express Delivery is known for its prompt and reliable service, catering to the time-sensitive needs of businesses and individuals.
+[[../../AAA Corps/Horizon|Horizon]] Express Delivery is a reputable courier service that specializes in fast and secure delivery of packages, documents, and valuable goods.
+They offer efficient logistics solutions, tracking systems, and a reliable network of couriers. [[../../AAA Corps/Horizon|Horizon]] Express Delivery is known for its prompt and reliable service, catering to the time-sensitive needs of businesses and individuals.

 #### Clean Energy Ceneter